viamrobotics/docs/docs/components/board.md

 - **numato**: Numato GPIO model

 Give your board a **name**.
-Choose any name you like, and note that this name is how you will refert to this particular board in your code and when configuring other components.
+Choose any name you like, and note that this name is how you will refer to this particular board in your code and when configuring other components.

 ## Using GPIO